LaunchCodeEducation/intro-to-programming-csharp/src/chapters/introduction/class-platforms.rst

 #.
 Completing then submitting exercises and getting feedback
 #.
 Completing then submitting studios and assignments for a grade
 #.
-Keeping student submissions visible ONLY to the teachers in the repl.it
+Keeping student submissions visible ONLY to the instructors and TAs in the repl.it
    classroom

 .. admonition:: Tip